ssroute/data-eurostat/README.md

 - Nodes and edges are stored as JSON; see `data/` for the graph files.
 - Length units: nautical miles (`length_nm`).
 - Coordinate reference: longitude, latitude in decimal degrees (WGS84).
+- Edges are **directed**: treat them as one-way links unless the reverse edge also exists.

 Packages
 --------